Frequently Asked Questions

 - Call our office at 610-691-1030.

 Do you serve medically tailored meals?
+Meals for special diets?

 Yes!
 We comply with the U.S. Department of Agriculture food pattern and Pennsylvania Department of Aging nutrition guidelines.
 All of our daily home-delivered meals are diabetic- and cardiac-friendly.
 They are low in fat, sodium, and cholesterol.
 We also accommodate for renal, soft, pureed, and lactose-intolerant diets.

-That depends on how many meals you want and what your income level is.
 We use a sliding-fee scale for clients who have certain financial needs.
 You may be eligible for county funding.
 Meals on Wheels staff will help determine how much you will pay.
 Weekend meals (delivered as 1 or 2 frozen meals) are available at the same cost as a hot daily meal.

 How do I pay?